-As mothers, it really is our responsibility to teach our daughters how to love and appreciate their bodies as well as how to protect their privacy with appropriate modesty.
-They will learn how to view themselves not only by what we teach them, but by how we view ourselves.
-If you do only one thing to positively impact your daughter’s body image, make sure you are loving your own body image and do so openly!
-Don’t ever put yourself down, and always dress the way you would want your daughter to dress.
+As mothers, it really is our responsibility to teach our daughters how to love and appreciate their bodies and how to protect their privacy with appropriate modesty.
+They will learn how to view themselves not only by what we teach them but by how we view ourselves.
+If you do only one thing to positively impact your daughter’s body image, make sure you love your own body image and do so openly!
+Don’t ever put yourself down, and always dress the way you want your daughter to dress.
 She will follow your lead for the rest of her life, so make sure you work on loving and respecting your body, too.